 There are about 2000 taste buds in the human body.

-In Mesopotamia, for the death of a patient, the doctor who treated him was executed, and for blinding, they were blinded.
+In Mesopotamia, the doctor who treated him was executed for the death of a patient, and blinded for blindness.

 The human body contains as much fat as it takes to make 7 bars of soap.

-Nerve impulses in the human body move at a speed of approximately 90 meters per second.
+Nerve impulses in the human body travel at a speed of approximately 90 meters per second.

-Men are about 10 times more likely than women to be color blind.
+Men are about 10 times more likely than women to suffer from color blindness.

 Human gastric juice contains 0.4% hydrochloric acid (HCl).